Naman1997/proxmox-terraform-template-k8s/README.md

 ## Objective of this repo

 To create a template terraform script that is able to create VMs for a k8s cluster along with an optional VM for NFS.
-The script also outputs a handy ansible inventory in 'ansible/hosts' that the user can use to run ansible playbooks after terraform is done creating the VMs.
+The script also outputs a handy ansible inventory in './ansible/hosts' that can be used to run ansible playbooks after terraform is done creating the VMs.

-This repo is using the telmate/proxmox provider for terraform.Refer the [documentation](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) to understand all the variables being used in the variables.tf file.
+This repo is using the telmate/proxmox provider for terraform.
+Refer the [documentation](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) to understand all the variables being used in the variables.tf file.

 ## Prerequisite